grattan/R_at_Grattan/docs/Organising_R_projects.md

 The first example above tells R to look in the 'data' subdirectory of your project folder, and then the 'HES' subdirectory of 'data', to find the 'hes1516.csv' file.
 This file path isn't specific to your machine, so your code is more shareable this way.

 At Grattan, we even have our own R package, called [grattandata](https://github.com/grattan/grattandata) that helps load certain types of data in R in a way that makes your script portable and reusable by colleagues.
 We cover that more in the [Reading Data chapter](#read_microdata).

 ## Keep your stuff together

 Your script(s), data, and output should generally all live in the same place. ^[This isn't always possible, like when you're working with restricted-access microdata.
 But unless there's a really good reason why you can't keep your data together with the rest of your work, you should do it.]
-That place should be the folder that contains the .Rproj file that was created when you created an RStudio project, and subfolders of that folder.
+That place should be the project folder - that's the folder that contains the .Rproj file that was created when you created an RStudio project (you did that, right?
+Scroll back up the page if not).

 Don't just put everything in your project folder itself.
 This can get really overwhelming and confusing, particularly for anyone trying to understand and check your work.
 Instead, separate your code, your source data, and your output into subfolders.